How to Analyze a Commercial Real Estate Deal

 Cost Approach

-The cost approach is based on the cost to rebuild the property from scratch.
+The cost approach is based on the cost of rebuilding the property from scratch.
 It considers the cost of land and construction, minus depreciation.

 This method is often used for new or unique properties.
 It’s also used when there’s a lack of comparable sales data.